observablehq/plot/README.md

 ```js
 Plot.barY(alphabet, {x: "letter", y: "frequency"}).plot()
 ```
-### Layout options
+### Geometry options

-These options determine the overall layout of the plot; all are specified as numbers in pixels:
+These options determine the overall geometry of the plot; all are specified as numbers in pixels:

 * **marginTop** - the top margin
 * **marginRight** - the right margin